byuwur/easy-http-error/README.md

 -   **.htaccess:** Configuration file for Apache servers.
 Manages redirects and specifies custom error pages.
 -   **nginx.server.common.conf:** Configuration file for Nginx servers.
 Provides settings for error handling and custom error pages.
--   **\_error.php:** Handles the display of error messages based on the HTTP status code.
+-   **\_error.html/php:** Handles the display of error messages based on the HTTP status code.
 This file is designed to be easily customizable for different error pages.
--   **index.php:** An optional file that can be used as the main entry point for your server.
+-   **index.html/php:** An optional file that can be used as the main entry point for your server.

 ## Usage